-08 Feb 2012 — Luis F Almeida secured the series championship with a first-place finish after leading 41 laps in the California CWTS in Round 8 of the VHR CWTS series.
+08 Feb 2012 — Luis F Almeida secured the series championship with a first-place finish after leading 41 laps in the California CWTS in the eighth and final round of the VHR CWTS series.

 F Almeida spent the majority of 16 laps total pursuing Chuck Schacht after engaging him on lap 41.
 F Almeida launched a prolonged challenge at Schacht in the middle stages, staying within a straightaway behind him and gaining ground over a solid run of 15 laps.
 F Almeida got around Schacht and into first place on lap 56, and held it the remaining 24 laps to the checkered flag.